parametrix/thebuildingcoder-archive/a/2070_orchestration.md

 ####<a name="2"></a> RvtDocs Revit API Documentation

-API documentation competition is heating up.
+After a long lack of online API documentatiojn for Revit 2025, we suddenly have a whole collection of choices, and competition is increasing.

-Erik Frits of [LearnRevitAPI](https://learnrevitapi.com/) launched yet another Revit API documentation website:
+The newest candidate is from Erik Frits of [LearnRevitAPI](https://learnrevitapi.com/), who launched yet another Revit API documentation website:

 <center>
   <a href="https://rvtdocs.com/">RvtDocs</a>